gauravkinhikar97/Netflix-Movies-and-TV-Shows-recommendation/README.md

 # Netflix-Movies-and-TV-Shows-recommendation
-This is unsupervised learning project, trying to carry insights from the data and used some clustering techniques
+This is unsupervised learning project
+I have used some clustering techniques that gives optimal number of clusters Try to build recommendation system on it